fredericcormier/IMOStyledTableViewController/README.md

 Copy  the IMOStyledTableViewController directory to your project

 ###Using cocoapods
-add `pod 'IMOStyledTableViewController', '~> 0.0.2'` to your Podfile
+add `pod 'IMOStyledTableViewController', :head` to your Podfile
 ##Usage

 ####A - Style sheet